embetech-official/logger/README.md

 ```

-will produce
+Produces:

 ```shell
 DEFAULT (N): test message1
 DEFAULT (N): test message3
 ```

-the second message will not be printed, however its code is still available to be enabled (assuming that DEFAULT_LOG_CHANNEL_LEVEL is at least at NOTICE)
+The second message is not printed; however, its code remains available to be enabled (assuming that `DEFAULT_LOG_CHANNEL_LEVEL` is at least `NOTICE`).

 ### LOGGER_HEADER_WITH_LOCATION

-Expands the header with code location [file:line]:
+Expands the header with code location `[file:line]`:

 ```shell
 DEFAULT (N) [x:\long_path\file.cpp:66]: test message
 ```

-Since file paths might be pretty long, we added CMake util to override compiler-generated file names with shorter versions:
+Since file paths might be long, a CMake utility can override compiler-generated file names with shorter versions:

 ``` cmake
 # assuming the logger library is already found